G-Eazy, ‘The Plan’ | Track Review

 G-Eazy returns as confident as ever on “The Plan,” the second single from his highly-anticipated third studio album, ‘The Beautiful and the Damned.’

 G-Eazy has experienced quite the rise to fame.
 He’s defied the expectations, particularly for the white male rapper.
-It seems that he has some staying power, as he drops his third studio album, The Beautiful and the Damned.
+It seems that he has some staying power, as he drops his third studio album, The Beautiful & Damned.
 After packing a punch with his promo single, “No Limit” featuring A$AP Rocky and Cardi B, he returns solo, informing listeners of “The Plan.”

 “The Plan” initiates with an enigmatic, foreboding sound.
 On the intro, G-Eazy sounds particularly raspy.
 This unique start sets up for a hard-hitting, intriguing performance from the rapper.
 He drops a tough pre-hook before jumping into an agile, equally-tough first verse, amplified by “ayy” and “yeah.”
 Even with the unapologetic delivery, it’s hard not to smirk, or crack a smile, with lines like, “Popeye just opened the can” or “Tell me, why is your girlfriend my number one fan?”
 Remaining one cocky SOB, he also brags, “Liquor and women, two things I don’t chase.”